FatsackFails/fatsackfails/src/site/posts/birthday-boi.md

 tags:
   - Hunt Showdown
   - BirthdayWeek
+seo_title: >-
-seo_title: 'It's Tough Bein' The Birthday Boi'
+  It's Tough Bein' The Birthday Boi
 seo_desc: >-
   Fatsack tries to stop in the middle of Hunt: Showdown to celebrate his birthday.
 The undead have other plans.
 ---